West 65th–Lorain station

-West 65th–Lorain is a station on the RTA Red Line in Cleveland, Ohio.
+West 65th–Lorain station is a station on the RTA Red Line in Cleveland, Ohio.
 It is located between Lorain Avenue (Ohio State Route 10) and Madison Avenue at West 61st Street.

 The station comprises a main headhouse having an entrance at the corner of West 61st Street and Lawn Avenue.
 The platform extends northwest from the main station house with an alternate entrance from Madison Avenue near West 65th Street.
 There are a limited number of parking spaces provided along West 61st Street between the station entrance and Lorain Avenue.